-After the tour, you can climb Huayna Picchu or Machu Picchu Mountain if you have pre-booked tickets.
-Then, you’ll catch the bus back down to Aguas Calientes for lunch in a restaurant of your choice and then board the train to Ollantaytambo or Poroy.
+After the tour, you can climb Huayna Picchu or Machu Picchu Mountain with pre-booked tickets.
+Then, you’ll take the bus back down to Aguas Calientes for lunch in a restaurant of your choice and then board the train to Ollantaytambo.
 Tickets are usually booked for 14:55 hours, depending on availability, and you need to be at the station at least 30 minutes before departure.
-Once you’re at your final train stop, one of our representatives will be waiting for you with private transport to take you back to your accommodation in Cusco.
+Once you’re at your final train stop, our transport will be waiting for you to take you back to your accommodation in Cusco.

 At Salkantay Trekking, we specify the included and non-included services under all the tour itineraries listed on our website.
 We take care of all the logistics, but please pay attention to the details to avoid missing anything.
 Some items may be different for specific programs, so please read carefully before booking with us.